zhuangheihei/ECEN602_Socket_Programming/README.md

-### This project conatains a TCP Echo Server and Client
+### This project contains a TCP Echo Server and Client

 * This project is written in C/C++.